Lessons from the Costa Rica government breach

 - Balanced methodologies.
 Balance the strength of perimeter and data-centric defenses.
 We tend to over-emphasize the importance of perimeter security.
 The result is that any perimeter breach ends up with a data breach.
 Perimeter breaches are inevitable and without a solid data-centric posture, we are merely waiting for the breach to occur.

 - Balanced perimeter.
 Balance the strength of the various perimeter measures relative to the risk.
-A good firewall with no antivirus or spam filter is usually not the best investment unless personnel pose a low risk compared with a network breach.
+A good firewall with no antivirus or spam filter is usually not the best investment unless personnel poses a low risk compared with a network breach.

 - Layered security.
 We cannot overstate the importance of implementing multiple Data-Centric defense layers.
 It is one of the most effective yet disregarded areas in cybersecurity.